EtiennePerot/macchiato/README.md

 * `-o <class>` or `--oui-class <class>`: Specifies a class of OUI prefixes to use for this interface.
 For example, if you specify `--oui-class wired_console`, then the OUIs defined in `$scriptDir/oui/wired_console.sh` will be added to the list of OUIs to consider.
 You can specify this multiple times to add other possible OUI classes.
 * `-b <blaclistedOUI>` or `--blacklist <blaclistedOUI>`: Specifies single OUI that should never be used.
 You can specify this multiple times to blacklist multiple OUIs.
 * `-e <ending>` or `--ending <ending>`: Specifies the last 3 bytes to use for the generated MAC address (example: `dd:ee:ff`).
 If unspecified, these 3 bytes will be chosen randomly.
 * `-r` or `--random`: If specified, macchiato will use `/dev/random` instead of `/dev/urandom` as a source of randomness.
 On Linux systems, this may block for some time until enough entropy is available, but provides higher-quality randomness used when generating a MAC address.
+This option requires having `xxd` installed.

 ## Contribute